Love it or hate it? A dissection of German life tackles the good, bad, and ugly side of living as an expat in Germany.

 - Almost no toll-free numbers.
 In Germany they have a great nationwide scam called ’14 cents per minute’.
 Customers have to pay to call their own bank or customer service hotlines – at the usual rate of 14 euro cents (18 US cents) per minute (mobile rates may be higher).
 Very few firms offer an 800 toll-free call option, but Germans (and other Europeans) just accept this outrage.
 I had to pay to call my German bank to cancel my debit card after it was lost.
 I even had to pay for the holding time while I listened to music!
 (A new law preventing that has yet to go into effect.)
 Companies in the US calculate their 800-number service as a part of doing business.

 - Graffiti.
-Yes, we have graffiti in the US, but it usually gets cleaned up or painted over at some point.
-In Germany, and particularly in Berlin, old graffiti can be seen in public places and on private property for years.
+Yes, we have graffiti in the US, but it usually gets cleaned up at some point.
+In Germany, and particularly in Berlin, old graffiti is in public places for years.
 In my experience, Rome may be worse, but Berlin isn’t far behind.
 I don’t think Europeans even notice it any more.
 There also seems to be little or no effort to discourage graffiti in the first place.
 This seems to be a European problem and not just a German one.

 - Unfriendly shop clerks and cashiers.
 Even the Germans complain about customer service in Germany.
 That’s nothing new.
 But I’m talking about when you go to the same store almost every day, and the cashier you’ve already seen a hundred times acts like she has never seen you before in her life.
 How about even some superficial friendliness for a regular customer?
 A smile of recognition?
 Is that too much to ask?
 Ja.